 Insider Sells H.B.
 Fuller's Shares

-H.B.
-Fuller Inc (NYSE:FUL) was trading 1.7% lower from the previous closing price.
-A Form 4 filing filed with the SEC on Wednesday, July 22 showed that VP Gen. & Corp.
-Sec Keenan Timothy J sold 7,000 shares at an average price of $45.31.
-The transaction moved the executive's stake in H.B.
-Fuller Inc. to 22,472 shares.
+Shares of H.B.
+Fuller Inc (NYSE:FUL) moved higher by 0.2% from the previous closing price.
+Vice President Jensen Traci L filed a Form 4 with the SEC on Thursday, July 23.
+The insider sold 12,658 shares at an average price of $44.89.
+After the transaction, the executive's stake in H.B.
+Fuller Inc. moved to 15,706 shares.

 Why Insider Transactions Are Important?